-The new enterprise management incentives (EMI) arrangement is an attractive alternative for companies with gross assets not exceeding £15 million and which carry on a qualifying trade.
-Introduced in the Finance Act 2000, EMI options are gaining in popularity.
+The enterprise management incentives (EMI) arrangement is an attractive alternative for companies with gross assets not exceeding £30 million and which carry on a qualifying trade.
+Introduced in the Finance Act 2000, EMI options are very popular.
 Key differences between EMI and the CSOP are:

-- under EMI, each employee can hold options worth up to £100,000 at the time of grant. - under EMI, when shares are sold CGT taper relief will normally start from the date options are granted. - EMI can be introduced quicker than a CSOP.
+- under EMI, each employee can hold options worth up to £100,000 at the time of grant. - under EMI, when shares are sold CGT taper relief will normally start from the date options are granted. - EMI can be introduced more quickly than a CSOP.

 There are, however, extra complications involved in achieving and maintaining the tax advantages available under EMI that do not arise with a CSOP.
-This factor, in particular, must be considered carefully when assessing the EMI alternative.
-A separate briefing paper is also available from Equity Incentives which provides more information on EMI options.
+There is also more paperwork both when EMI options are granted and when exercised.
+These factors must be considered carefully when assessing the EMI alternative.
+A separate briefing paper is available from Equity Incentives which provides more information on EMI options.